jbexta/AgentPilot/README.md

 `examples`: _A list of example values, unused but may be used in the future_<br>

 ### Action Responses

-When an ```ActionResponse``` is yielded, it's injected into the system prompt to guide the agent's next response.<br>
+When an ```ActionResponse``` is yielded, it's injected into the main context to guide the agent's next response.<br>
-Unless the Action was created from within a React class, then it is only usually used for the React instance.
+Unless the Action was created from within a ReAct context, then it is only usually used for the React instance.

-An ```ActionResponse``` can contain placeholders, by default these are available: <br>
+An ```ActionResponse``` can contain dialogue placeholders, by default these are available: <br>

     '[RES]' = '[WOFA][ITSOC] very briefly respond to the user ' '[INF]' = '[WOFA][ITSOC] very briefly inform the user '